- Umm, Used Diapers? Really?

-3) Checking the Snaps and/or Velcro
+Check the Snaps or Velcro

 It may be obvious, but you should have a good look at the waist closures of the diaper.
 Cracked or flattened snaps, and velcro that is wavy or crunch to the touch spell disaster, so have a close look for any irregularities.

 What is the Resale Value of Used Cloth Diapers?

 Once you’re confident in the quality of the diapers you’re considering, you might be wondering now much you can haggle.
 Unfortunately, there’s no clear answer for you here.
 How accessible cloth diapers are in your area, how many used cloth diapers are available in your area, as well as the brand and style of cloth diapers you’re buying will all play a role.
 I recommend looking in as many places as you can think of and reading as many used cloth diaper advertisements as you can find before even contacting one you’re interested in, just to see what seems to be fair pricing where you are.

 Where Can I Find Good Used Diapers?

 Here are some suggestions for where to look: